ome/bioformats/docs/sphinx/formats/zeiss-axiovision-zvi.rst

 **Please note that while we have specification documents for this format, we are not able to distribute them to third parties.**

-Bio-Formats uses a modified version of the `Apache Jakarta POI library <http://jakarta.apache.org/poi/>`_ to read ZVI files.
+Bio-Formats uses a modified version of the `Apache POI library <http://poi.apache.org/>`_ to read ZVI files.
 ImageJ/FIJI will use the ZVI reader plugin in preference to Bio-Formats if both are installed.
 If you have a problem which is solved by opening the file using the Bio-Formats Importer plugin, you can just remove the